 IT offers support and consulting services for desktop database applications including FileMaker and Microsoft Access.
-The Desktop Database Analyst, is available to assist faculty and staff with creating, troubleshooting and securing databases used for departmental functions.
+Our Desktop Database Analyst, Gary Torborg, is available to assist faculty and staff with creating, troubleshooting and securing databases used for departmental functions.
 He is very knowledgeable in both applications and can assist in determining the right solution and configuration for a departmental database.
 Please submit a request for assistance via the Online Support Center.

 - Free consulting service is available to all faculty and staff

 - Each project is assessed based on complexity to determine the appropriate level of consulting required

-- Training classes are offered by Gary on both Filemaker and Microsoft Access
+- Training classes are offered by Gary Torborg on both Filemaker and Microsoft Access

 Most of our digital and online media support is provided through the SMU STAR Program.
 This program uses trained students to assist faculty and staff to develop DVDs, PowerPoint presentations, videos, web pages, and many other types of computer-based instructional material.
 For over ten years the SMU STAR Program has helped faculty on hundreds of projects.
 You can request a help with a project by going to help.smu.edu.